thepropterhoc/Signals/README.md

 **Special thanks to Jorge L. Reyes-Ortiz, Davide Anguita, Luca Oneto and Xavier Parra for their data collection and work as well as the UCI Machine Learning Repository**

+_"My my, this is a lovely combination of signal processing and machine learning."_

 ##Quickstart